jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 Lines might merge together under different circumstances, that may come to light in other articles.

-There may be some reservations about using this notation, because it seem to introduce ambiguity or the suggestion of ambiguity, but the idea may still appear here and there even though it might be deprecated.
+There may be some reservations about using this notation, because it seem to introduce ambiguity or the suggestion of ambiguity, but the idea may still appear here and there, even though it might be deprecated.

 ### Symbol Merge